Dealing with council tax arrears

 Can council tax debt be taken from Universal Credit?

 In short, yes.
-Council tax debt can be taken from Universal Credit as well as other benefits including Income-based Jobseeker’s Allowance (JSA), Income-related Employment and Support Allowance (ESA), Income Support, and Pension Credit.
+Council tax debt can be taken from Universal Credit as well as other benefits, including Income-based Jobseeker’s Allowance (JSA), Income-related Employment and Support Allowance (ESA), Income Support, and Pension Credit.

-As we mentioned, a council may use an attachment of earnings order (AOE) to take payments directly from your wage and pay it towards your council tax debt.
+Yes, a council may use an attachment of earnings order (AOE) to take payments directly from your wage and pay it towards your council tax debt.
 This will work in a similar way to national insurance as the money will be taken before you receive the rest of your wage.

 When it comes to how much can be taken, this will be a fixed percentage based on your earnings.
 A court will review your current financial situation and work out how much you should pay.